 Go Kayaking in a Clear Kayak

 Paddle through the crystal clear waters of Hunter Springs and Three Sisters Springs marveling at manatees from a completely clear kayak.
-Get Up and Go Kayaking recently launched tours in Crystal River inviting you to observe manatees in their element.
+Get Up and Go Kayaking launched tours in Crystal River in 2018, inviting you to observe manatees in their element.
+And new for 2019, you can embark on nighttime glow in the dark tours to search for manatees, fish, turtles and more.
 Manatee season generally runs from mid-November to the end of March.
 During your tour, you may also spot dolphins, fish, turtles and birds among other native wildlife.

 Rainbow Springs: Just 20 minutes from Crystal River; $50/person